 13. Latino Scholarship Fund

 The Community Foundation of Western Massachusetts offers numerous scholarships, including the Latino Breakfast Club for high school seniors from Hampden County, and the Latino Scholarship Fund for students in Holyoke.
 Award amounts vary but go up to $3,000.
 Applicants must include the Student Aid Report they received after submitting their FAFSA.
-The submission window closes on March 31.
+Mark your calendars since the submission window is from January to the end of March.

 14. MANA de San Diego Sylvia Chavez Memorial Scholarship